April 20th, 2020 | COVID-19 Helpful Information

 - 50% of all cases are in three states, New York, New Jersey and Massachusetts, where the concentration is high in the general population (and where there are no Legend Senior Living communities).

-In the last three decades, Assisted Living and Memory Care in a senior living community has been a solution that actually improves on living at home.
+In the last three decades, Assisted Living and Memory Care in a senior living residence has been a solution that actually improves on living at home.
 All of the needed care is there, 24/7, along with a vibrant social life, exercise, nutrition and more independence, dignity and quality of life than could be had at home, which depended on the part-time availability of caregivers.
 In ordinary times, families could take their time to select a community, and keep things going as usual until everyone was comfortable with the transition.
 Obviously, these are not ordinary times.

 “If your loved one is not currently living in a residential care facility, you may have put plans to move them in on pause.
 But, for many seniors, assisted living is still the right choice.”